Schedule your free consultation

 - Escrow fee: $350

 - Recording fee: $65

 Home Buying Benefits of A Bridge Loan

-- If the buyer has made a contingent offer to buy and the seller issues a Notice to Perform, the buyer can remove the contingency to sell and still move forward with the purchase.
+- If the buyer has made a contingent offer to buy and the seller issues a Notice to Perform, the buyer can remove the contingency and still move forward with the purchase

 Home Buying Drawbacks of A Bridge Loan

-There are circumstances, however, where the buyer of the home you are selling runs into difficulty getting mortgage or other funds on the closing date and they are unable to close the transaction with you.
-When this happens, if you do not have bridge financing in place, you will not be able to close your new purchase because the funds from your sale are not available.
-This scenario is obviously not a pleasant one and can result in large costs for moving and storage fees, additional legal fees, financial penalties from the builder of a new home or vendor of a resale home that you are purchasing, cancellation fees for people installing appliances or security systems, not to mention the stress and anxiety that can occur because you are not able to move in to your new home.
-Sometimes much of these costs cannot be recovered from the buyer of your home.
+There are circumstances when a homebuyer encounters difficulty in obtaining a mortgage or other funds on the closing date and they’re unable to close the transaction.
+When this happens, if you don’t have bridge financing in place, you won’t be able to close on your new home as the funds from the sale of your existing home are not available.
+This scenario can result in large costs including moving and storage fees, additional legal fees, financial penalties from the builder of a new home or vendor of a resale, cancellation fees for service contractors, not to mention the stress and anxiety that can occur because you’re not able to move in to your new home.

-We understand that real estate transactions cannot always be closed in sync with each other.
-In the event interim or bridge financing becomes a necessity, we can often work with a lender to obtain interim financing for you.
-Call the GLM Mortgage Group to set up a free consultation to learn more.
+We understand that real estate transactions don’t always close simultaneously.
+In the event that interim or bridge financing becomes a necessity, we can often work with a lender to obtain proper financing for you.
+Call GLM Mortgage Group to set up a free consultation to learn more.